hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 * `target_link_uri` is optional and must use Hexpm's configured origin and an allowlisted location within that organization's dashboard.
 * Unknown parameters are ignored.

 Every accepted initiation creates fresh state, nonce, and PKCE values.
-Custom Okta dashboard tiles, OIN Wizard-generated instances, and public OIN listings are not supported launch claims until Hexpm completes the separate live validation and release prerequisites.
+Custom Okta dashboard tiles, OIN Wizard-generated instances, and public OIN listings are not supported launch claims.
+Hexpm has exercised all three, so this is a decision about what Hexpm will document and answer for, not a gap in what has been tried.

 ### Microsoft Entra private validation

-Microsoft Entra uses the same provider-neutral OIDC connection, but it is not a generally available provider claim until Hexpm completes its live managed-user, guest-user, error, secret-rotation, and signing-key-rotation matrix.
+Microsoft Entra uses the same provider-neutral OIDC connection.
+Hexpm has validated it privately across managed users, guest users, missing and unexpected claims, secret rotation, and signing-key rotation.
+That validation is not a support claim: supporting a second provider is a separate decision covering documentation, fixtures, and what Hexpm will answer for when a customer's provider misbehaves, and it has not been taken.

-For an approved private validation:
+The steps below describe an approved private validation, not general use:

 1. Register a Web application with the exact Hexpm redirect URI.
 2. Use the tenant-specific v2 issuer, `https://login.microsoftonline.com/{tenant-id}/v2.0`.
 Do not use `common`, `organizations`, or a tenant-independent issuer.